tannerdolby/rotation-cipher/README.md

 Default rotation is 13 (ROT13).
 A custom array of rotations matching the length of the input string can also be provided to create more customized transformations.
 Random rotations can be generated.

 Use cases:
-- perform a basic substitution cipher
+- perform basic substitution cipher
+- perform custom substitution cipher
-- perform a randomized subsitution cipher
+- perform randomized subsitution cipher
-- generate a cool username / handle
+- generate a cool username / social media handle

 ## Example Usage